 A 2005 study (http://tinyurl.com/2sssqa) states that Glycyrrhetinic acid (GA) and its related compounds are known to have anti-inflammatory activity and also to inhibit liver carcinogenesis and tumor growth.
 It concludes that GA may be important in the treatment of liver cancer.
 Another 2005 study (http://tinyurl.com/38oszl) shows that GA protects our bodies from the damage caused by UVB radiation, but has no effect on metastatic melanoma cells.
 A 2001 study (http://tinyurl.com/2sc6nv) tells us that Glycyrrhizic acid is an inhibitor of lipoxygenase and cyclooxygenase, inhibits protein kinase C, and downregulates the epidermal growth factor receptor.
 Licorice polyphenols induce apoptosis in cancer cells.

-This is all very interesting, and there seems to be a lot of apoptosis going on, but, and there is a but!, it appears that ingesting too much glycyrrhizin may not be such a good idea if you suffer from hypertension, heart disease or have water retention problems (you can read more about that in the MD Anderson FAQ page).
+This is all very interesting, and there seems to be a lot of apoptosis going on, but, and there is a but!, it appears that ingesting too much glycyrrhizin could be fatal if you suffer from hypertension, heart disease or have water retention problems (you can read more about that in the MD Anderson FAQ page, and also see my September 25 2020 post https://margaret.healthblogs.org/2020/09/25/too-much-licorice-may-kill-you/ ).
 In fact, this German Senate Commission on Food Safety report (http://tinyurl.com/2tor53) recommends that no more than 100 mg should be ingested per day on a regular basis.
 High doses of this compound may also reduce potassium levels.
 Of course, we MMers don’t want that to happen!

 Final note.
 There is a type of liquorice without glycyrrhizin, known as Deglycyrrhizinated liquorice or DGL.
 So you can still enjoy the taste and some of the benefits without any unwanted side effects.
 And the following just occurred to me: some curcumin-takers have reported having gastric problems after ingesting curcumin well, how about trying some liquorice to settle your stomach?
 And here is a thought (to be discussed with your doctor, of course) for those doing chemotherapy or about to have a SCT: taken in powder form mixed with water (as a mouthwash), I read that DGL can be effective against mouth ulcers.
 It can also can help prevent nausea and vomiting.
 I don’t like the taste of liquorice, actually, but if some day a study proves that it has an anti-MM effect, I will be running to the nearest…liquorice store!